dhicodes/ccouch/README.md

-# ccouch
+# Diwan
-PHP Interface to CouchDB with curl as agent
+Simple PHP Interface to CouchDB with curl as HTTP agent

 /*
  * Class Couch core definition